 woman in gray long sleeve shirt and black pants sitting on wooden floor

-Alison Hodge’s book lays out actor training throughout the ages.
-It is an amazingly comprehensive book that looks at major practitioners of the last 150 years, and even the acting philosophies that came before that.
+It is an amazingly thorough exploration of major drama practitioners of the last 150 years, and even the acting philosophies that came before that.

 While this book is broken down into clear and definitive sections, what we quickly discover is that all of these practitioners are linked.
-While we may view them as contradictory, they are in fact all in conversation with each other.

-This book describes the practitioners’ backgrounds, the classes they lead, their goals, philosophies, and practical exercises they developed.
-It is an extremely useful book for any actor looking to go into training, develop their own personal practice or introduce themselves to new ideas.
+It is an extremely useful resource for any actor looking to go into training, develop their own personal practice, or introduce themselves to new ideas in the world of acting.

-Here are the top 3 lessons we can learn from Actor Training by Alison Hodge.
+Here are the top 3 lessons we can learn from “Actor Training” by Alison Hodge.

 1. There is no one way to learn acting, and every new methodology builds off what has come before